Azure/azure-quickstart-templates/quickstarts/microsoft.network/front-door-standard-premium-container-instances-public/README.md

 - A Front Door profile with an endpoint, which is configured with an origin group, origin, and route to direct traffic to the container group.
   - Note that you can use either the standard or premium Front Door SKU for this sample.
 By default, the standard SKU is used.

 In this sample, traffic can flow directly to the container group.
 There is no mechanism to ensure the traffic has passed through Front Door.
 To restrict access, [consider deploying the container group with virtual network integration and deploy an Application Gateway instance to restrict traffic](https://docs.microsoft.com/azure/container-instances/container-instances-application-gateway).
-The [Front Door Standard/Premium (Preview) with Application Gateway origin](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-standard-premium-application-gateway-public) sample can be adapted to fit this architecture.
+The [Front Door Standard/Premium (Preview) with Container Instances and Application Gateway origin](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-standard-premium-container-instances-application-gateway-public) sample illustrates this scenario.

 The following diagram illustrates the components of this sample.